Permanent Court of Arbitration

-The PCA was created at the first Hague Peace Conference of 1899.
-The Peace Palace was built from 1907 to 1913 for the PCA in The Hague.
-In addition, the building houses The Hague Academy of International Law, Peace Palace Library and the International Court of Justice.
+The PCA was established by the Convention for the Pacific Settlement of International Disputes, concluded at The Hague in 1899 during the first Hague Peace Conference of 1899.
+The Conference had been convened at the initiative of emperor Nicholas II of Russia "with the object of seeking the most objective means of ensuring to all peoples the benefits of a real and lasting peace, and above all, of limiting the progressive development of existing armaments".

+In the first three decades of its existence, the PCA was a major forum for resolving inter-state disputes.
+Subsequently, the organization went dormant for much of the 20th century, as states opted to use the Permanent Court of International Justice instead of the PCA.
+In the 21st century, the PCA has resurged as a venue for resolving investor-state disputes.

 Organization

-The PCA is not a court in the conventional understanding of that term but an administrative organization with the object of having permanent and readily available means to serve as the registry for purposes of international arbitration and other related procedures, including commissions of enquiry and conciliation.
+The PCA is not a conventional court, but an administrative organization with the objective of having permanent and readily available means to serve as the registry for purposes of international arbitration and other related procedures, including commissions of enquiry and conciliation.

-The Administrative Council (formally the Permanent Administrative Council) is a body composed of all diplomatic representatives of Member States accredited to the Netherlands.
-It is presided by the Minister of Foreign Affairs of the Netherlands, who is also a member.
-It is responsible for "direction and control" of the International Bureau, directs the organisation's budget and reports on its activities.
+The Administrative Council (formally the Permanent Administrative Council) is a body composed of all the diplomatic representatives of the Contracting Parties accredited to the Netherlands.
+It is presided by the Minister of Foreign Affairs of the Netherlands, who is also a Contracting Party.
+It is responsible for the "direction and control" of the International Bureau, directs the organisation's budget and reports on its activities.

 The International Bureau is the Secretariat of the PCA and is headed by the Secretary-General.
-It provides linguistic, research, administrative support to PCA arbitration tribunals.
+It provides linguistic, research, administrative and financial support to PCA arbitration tribunals.

-The judges or arbitrators that hear cases are called Members of the Court.
-Each member state may appoint up to four "of known competency in questions of international law, of the highest moral reputation and disposed to accept the duties of arbitrators" for a renewable 6-year term.
-Members of each member state together form a "national group".
-Members may be selected in arbitration cases in which the PCA provides support.
-National Groups may propose candidates for International Court of Justice members.
+The third organ of the PCA are the Members of the Court.
+Each Contracting Party may appoint up to four persons "of known competency in questions of international law, of the highest moral reputation and disposed to accept the duties of arbitrators" for a renewable 6-year term.
+In addition to forming a panel of potential arbitrators, the Members of the Court from each Contracting Party constitute a “national group,” which is entitled to nominate candidates for the election to the International Court of Justice.
+The Members of the Court (along with the judges of the International Court of Justice) are among a handful of groups entitled to nominate candidates for the Nobel Peace Prize.

+Parties to a dispute may, but are not obliged to, select arbitrators from the list of the Members of the Court.

-The PCA sometimes gets confused with the International Court of Justice, which has its seat in the same building.
+The PCA sometimes gets confused with the International Court of Justice, which also has its seat in the Peace Palace.
 The PCA is not part of the UN system, holding observer status in the UN General Assembly since 1993.